Trigonometry: Calculating trigonometric functions

 Trigonometric functions were among the earliest uses for mathematical tables.
 Such tables were incorporated into mathematics textbooks and students were taught to look up values and how to interpolate between the values listed to get higher accuracy.
 Slide rules had special scales for trigonometric functions.

 Scientific calculators have buttons for calculating the main trigonometric functions (sin, cos, tan, and sometimes cis and their inverses).
 Most allow a choice of angle measurement methods: degrees, radians, and sometimes gradians.
 Most computer programming languages provide function libraries that include the trigonometric functions.
 The floating point unit hardware incorporated into the microprocessor chips used in most personal computers has built-in instructions for calculating trigonometric functions.

 Other trigonometric functions

 In addition to the six ratios listed earlier, there are additional trigonometric functions that were historically important, though seldom used today.
-These include the chord (crd(θ) = 2 sin(θ/2)), the versine (versin(θ) = 1 − cos(θ) = 2 sin^{2}(θ/2)) (which appeared in the earliest tables), the coversine (coversin(θ) = 1 − sin(θ) = versin(π/2 − θ)), the haversine (haversin(θ) = 1/2versin(θ) = sin^{2}(θ/2)), the exsecant (exsec(θ) = sec(θ) − 1), and the excosecant (excsc(θ) = exsec(π/2 − θ) = csc(θ) − 1).
+These include the chord (crd θ = 2 sin θ/2), the versine (vers θ = 1 − cos θ = 2 sin^{2} θ/2) (which appeared in the earliest tables), the coversine (covers θ = 1 − sin θ = vers π/2 − θ), the haversine (hav θ = 1/2vers θ = sin^{2} θ/2), the exsecant (exsec θ = sec θ − 1).
 See List of trigonometric identities for more relations between these functions.